-Now there are 64 AI/ML-based medical devices and algorithms approved by the US Food and Drug Administration.
-For example, in 2018, the FDA approved the usage of the first AI-based device for diagnosing eye disease.
+Currently, 64 AI/ML-based medical devices and algorithms are approved by the US Food and Drug Administration.
+EyeArt is an example of an FDA-approved algorithm that relies on an AI-based device for diagnosing eye disease.
 The algorithm processes the photos of the retina and states whether there are any signs of diabetic retinopathy.
-It is 87% accurate when diagnosing the disorder and 90% accurate when screening healthy patients.

 Internet of Medical Things (IoMT)

-For example, in 2018, the cancer monitoring system CYCORE was presented to the public.
+The remote cancer monitoring system (CYCORE) is an excellent example of connected care enabled by virtual monitoring.
 The focus group of head and neck cancer patients used a Bluetooth-enabled weight scale and blood pressure cuff and tracked their symptoms in the app.
-The data was collected and sent to the doctors so they could correct the treatment plan daily.
-It made the process much easier both for patients and doctors.
+The data was collected and sent to the doctors so they could correct the treatment plan daily, making the process much easier both for patients and doctors.

-The importance of IoMT has significantly increased due to COVID-19 as it revealed the importance of remote monitoring.
-It's no surprise that the global IoMT market is expected to grow from $113.751 billion in 2019 to $332.672 billion in 2027.
+The importance of IoMT has significantly increased due to COVID-19, as it revealed the importance of remote monitoring.
+It's no surprise that the global IoMT market is expected to grow from $71.84 billion in 2020 to over $446.50 billion in 2028.

 Extended Reality (XR)

-Extended reality is another trendy innovation that is rapidly gaining popularity.
-It includes such technologies as Augmented Reality (AR), Mixed Reality (MR), and Virtual Reality (VR).
-These technologies have also influenced the development of telemedicine, especially in the circumstances of self-isolation.
+XR is another trendy innovation that is rapidly gaining popularity and compasses Augmented Reality (AR), Mixed Reality (MR), and Virtual Reality (VR).
+These technologies have also influenced telemedicine app development, making XR more immersive.

-Now VR is widely used by clinics to provide remote healthcare.
+Now, VR is widely used by clinics to provide remote healthcare.
 There are even several fully XR clinics like XRHealth.
-Using VR helps to deal with pain, different types of physical injuries, and stress, and it can even help patients overcome the respiratory problems caused by COVID-19.
+Using VR helps to deal with pain, different types of physical injuries, and stress, and it can help patients overcome respiratory issues caused by COVID-19.

-AR glasses give surgeons and doctors vital guidance during different procedures, surgeries, and exams.
-This includes accessing a holographic image of the patient or even facilitating a full body scan to pinpoint ailments.
+Further, XR not only provides more opportunities for remote care but also for education.
+For example, AR glasses give surgeons and doctors vital guidance during different procedures, surgeries, and exams.
+Specifically, doctors can use this technology to access holographic images of a patient or facilitate a full body scan to pinpoint ailments.

-Since virtual care means a constant online exchange of medical records between patients and doctors, the risk of a data breach is really high.
+Since virtual care means a constant online exchange of electronic health records between a patient and a doctor, the risk of a data breach is high.
 This is where blockchain comes in to help.

-To keep it simple, blockchain means a mutually agreed decentralized and anonymous interaction between parties.
-It allows physicians to get access to their patients’ full medical history.
-They can store a much larger amount of medical records and other information using securely encrypted fragmented systems.
+Blockchain means a mutually-agreed decentralized and anonymous interaction between parties.
+It allows physicians to gain access to their patients' complete medical history.
+Additionally, physicians can store more medical records and information using securely encrypted fragmented systems.

 The mandatory validation of each transaction between parties decreases the number of inaccurate claims allowed into the system.
-Cases of insurance fraud and false patient claims are significantly reduced.
+As a result, false claims and insurance fraud cases also get significantly reduced.

-Despite the obvious efficiency, blockchain is still not too popular.
-It can be easily explained by the cost, the necessity of high-level knowledge, and standardization.
+Despite the apparent efficiency, blockchain is still not too popular.
+It can be easily explained by the cost, the necessity of high-level knowledge, standardization, and a lack of regulation.

 Challenges in Telemedicine App Development